Information alert

 • a small degree of impotence for a few weeks caused by bruising from the biopsy.

-It’s important that you drink 2 litres of fluids for the first few days after the biopsy.
+It’s important that you drink two litres of fluids for the first few days after the biopsy.
 This is to reduce the risk of urine infection and to help flush blood from urine and/or semen.
-If any of the bove symptoms persist or if you are worried, please contact the prostate CNSs (contact number is on the next page) or your GP.
+If any of the above symptoms persist or if you are worried, please contact the prostate CNSs or your GP.

 Go to your local Emergency Department (A&E) if you: